versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 * Built-in support for Node.js
 * Tight integration with GitHub for continous deployment on push to branch
-* App Settings configuration in the management console with automatic copying to **environment variables** visible to Node.js, and accessed through the **nconf** module
+* App Settings exported as environment variables Node can read with nConf
+* Dashboard, monitoring, logs, and FTP access

 ### Built-in support for Node.js